outofcoffee/imposter/README.md

 ## Returning data

-To return data when using a script, you must either:
+To return data when using a script, you specify a response file.
+To do this you can either:

 1. set the `staticFile` property within the `response` object in your configuration, or
 2. call the `ResponseBehaviour.withFile(String)` in your script.

+The response file is used by the active plugin to generate a response.
+For example, the _rest_ plugin might return the content of the file unmodified, however, the _hbase_ and _sfdc_ plugins use the response file to generate responses that mimic their respective systems.

 Here's an example of the static file approach (1):